2016 NSW population and household projections

-Population projections show that NSW will grow by 100,500 people on average each year to 2031.
+Population projections show that NSW will grow to 9.9 million people by 2036.

-The Department of Planning and Environment uses population, household and dwelling projections to help plan for service and infrastructure delivery for the community.
+The Department of Planning and Environment uses population and household projections to help plan for service and infrastructure delivery for the community.

-These projections also provide a framework for assessing future requirements for residential and commercial land, housing and public utilities.
+These projections give us a framework for assessing future needs for residential and commercial land, housing and public utilities.

-The 2014 NSW population, household and dwelling projections give detailed information on how our population is expected to change over the next 20 years, and the expected impact of these changes on households and demand for dwellings.
+The 2016 NSW population and household projections show how our population is expected to change over the coming years.
+The projections show the expected impact of these changes on households and the implied demand for housing.

-Please note: The projections are not targets.
-Projections are based on assumptions that take into account recent and current trends for births, deaths and migration.
+These projections are not targets.
+Projections are based on assumptions that take into account trends for births, deaths and migration.

 Projections can change due to factors such as migration levels, new technology and social attitudes to different living arrangements.